MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/monitors-ops-manager.md

 1. Install the Operations Manager agent on each VMM server, and on each host managed in the VMM fabric.
 2. You can install the agent from the Operations Manager Operations console, from Operations Manager setup, or from the command line.
 To understand the different methods for agent deployment, review [Managing discovery and agents](https://docs.microsoft.com/system-center/scom/manage-deploy-windows-agent-console?view=sc-om-1801) section in Operations manager documentation.

-## Download the management packs
+## Locate the management packs

-1. [Download](https://www.microsoft.com/download/details.aspx?id=54113) the latest version of the VMM management packs from the Microsoft download center.
+1. The latest versions of Management packs are coupled with every new release of VMM build.
 2. Open the management packs folder on the VMM server.
-The default location is C:\Program Files\Microsoft System Center <version>\Virtual Machine Manager\ManagementPacks.
-Back up the existing .mp files.
+The default location is **C:\Program Files\Microsoft System Center \Virtual Machine Manager\ManagementPacks**.
-3. Extract the new .mp files to the management pack folder, overwriting the existing .mp files.

 ## Run the integration wizard